-- i.
-Award of a contract, if made, will be in accordance with the RFQ/P to a responsible Firm submitting a Proposal compliant with all the requirements of the RFQ/P and any addenda thereto, except for such immaterial defects as may be waived by the Judicial Council. - ii.
+i.
+Award of a contract, if made, will be in accordance with the RFQ/P to a responsible Firm submitting a ii.
 The Judicial Council reserves the right to determine the suitability of Proposals for contracts on the basis of Firm meeting administrative requirements, technical requirements, its assessment of the quality of service and performance of items proposed, and cost.